Ignacio Madalena

 Overview

-Ignacio also has extensive experience in international commercial arbitration, having appeared before a variety of international tribunals under the rules of the major arbitration institutions, such as the International Chamber of Commerce (ICC), the Madrid Court of Arbitration (CAM) and ad hoc arbitral tribunals, including proceedings under the UNCITRAL Arbitration Rules.
-Ignacio's sectors of experience in commercial cases includes, in particular, infrastructure and energy, having advised clients in disputes involving EPC contracts and other construction agreements, production sharing and operating agreements, gas balancing agreements, joint ventures and post-M&A disputes.
-Ignacio further serves as arbitrator in commercial cases, both as party-appointed arbitrator and chair.
+Ignacio also acts for clients in commercial arbitrations, having represented clients under the rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Madrid Court of Arbitration (CAM) and in ad hoc proceedings under the UNCITRAL Arbitration Rules.
+Ignacio further serves as arbitrator in commercial cases, both as party-appointed and chair.

 Ignacio teaches international investment law and arbitration at Instituto de Empresa (IE) and the Instituto de Estudios Bursátiles in Madrid.